publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 * licensing and intellectual property changes
 * controlling access to [codebase] assets such as hosting and project calendars

+Ideally, no one company or organization will employ a simple majority of the product steering team.

 Any active member of the community can request to become a product steering team member by asking the product steering team.
 Members are appointed by the current product steering team members.

 ### Working process

-The product steering team meets regularly.
+The product steering team meets regularly [explain frequency].
 Their agenda includes review of the product roadmap and coordinating future product development.
 See CONTRIBUTING.md [add link] for how to influence the product roadmap.

 ## Decision-making process